How to Practice IELTS Speaking Alone | 5 Easy Steps

 Sample Questions

 Find authentic IELTS speaking sample questions online or in preparation books.
-Practice answering these questions as if you were in the test.
+Practice answering these questions as if you were in the IELTS test.
+Always try to use authentic IELTS practice tests.

 Simulate Test Conditions